Guest post by Meg Fenn, creative designer and marketer

 Most importantly, SEO is a specialised area of expertise which is why your web designer is not implementing your SEO.
 Although web designers know an awful lot about the technical aspect of web design, about coding and building sites, they won’t conduct keyphrase research or recommend SEO strategy.
 There will be some cross-over in expertise to a certain degree but generally speaking, the strengths of web designers are coding and development.
 As alluded to previously, your website designer may be able to carry out some of the recommendations from the technical audit such as fixing broken links or removing duplicate content.

-Meg is a web and graphic designer who often project manages all aspects of marketing and therefore works directly with clients, SEOs, web designers and marketers.
+Meg is a creative designer and marketer who often project manages all aspects of marketing and therefore works directly with clients, SEOs, web designers and marketers.
 She is passionate about working in collaboration to ensure smooth and successful digital marketing projects and has been featured in Net Magazine and been a main stage BrightonSEO speaker on this topic.